qbicsoftware/vaadin21-spring-boot-template/README.md

+This template is based on [Vaadin's CRM tutorial](https://vaadin.com/docs/v14/flow/tutorials/in-depth-course), for which we are very greatful!

 # Flow CRM Tutorial

 This project can be used as a starting point to create your own Vaadin application with Spring Boot.